weaviate/weaviate-io/developers/weaviate/benchmarks/ann.md

 ---
-title: ANN
+title: ANN Benchmark
 sidebar_position: 1
 image: og/docs/benchmarks.jpg
-# tags: ['Weaviate', 'performance', 'benchmarks', 'ANN benchmarks']
+# tags: ['Weaviate', 'performance', 'benchmarks', 'ANN benchmarks', 'vector database benchmarks']
 ---

-# About this benchmark
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

+# ANN Benchmark

 This benchmark is designed to measure and illustrate Weaviate's ANN performance for a range of real-life use cases.